uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 ### 2.6 More functions

-Here's two more functions to try your hand at.
+Here's three more functions to try your hand at.

+1. Write a method that takes one number as input and returns the absolute value.

-1. Write a method `rand_divis_3` that takes no parameters, generates and prints a random number, and finally returns `True` if the randomly generated number is divisible by 3, and `False` otherwise.
+2. Write a method `rand_divis_3` that takes no parameters, generates and prints a random number, and finally returns `True` if the randomly generated number is divisible by 3, and `False` otherwise.
 For this method we'll use a new module, the `random` module.
 At the top of your